RowleyGroup/MLXDM/README.md

 pip install -e .
 ```

-System requirement:
-* Python 3 version > 3.8.1
-* PyTorch (torch) version > 1.10
-* Atomic Simulation Environment (ase) package version > 3.22
-* h5py package version > 3.6
-* requests package version > 2.26

 All of the data is stored in resources/ folder, including the dispersion neural network in resources/dispersion folder.

-This code is a modified version of the [TorchANI](https://github.com/aiqm/torchani) by Gao et al. that introduces a new dispersion term (MLXDM).
-All work using this code should cite:

-TorchANI: A Free and Open Source PyTorch-Based Deep Learning Implementation of the ANI Neural Network Potentials
-Xiang Gao, Farhad Ramezanghorbani, Olexandr Isayev, Justin S. Smith, and Adrian E. Roitberg
-Journal of Chemical Information and Modeling 2020 60 (7), 3408-3415
-DOI: 10.1021/acs.jcim.0c00451